pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 ### Hybrid app
 A hybrid app is a mobile application, written with the same languages that you use when building websites, with the addition that it contains an isolated browser instance, called **WebView**, which runs this web application inside of a native app.
 Hybrid apps can access the mobile device and use the additional phone features like for example camera or GPS.

 Definite advantage of the hybrid apps is that you can access the additional phone features via plugins and that you can do all the development with the same set of skills you use when developing _"normal"_ web applications.
 One of the disadvantages is that, even though it's improving, the so-called Web View has it's limitations in terms of speed.
-Basically, you wouldn't use a hybrid aproach if you wante to build a 3D game.
+Basically, you wouldn't use a hybrid approach if you want to build a 3D game.

 ##1.
 What is Ionic and why it's so good
 As I gave an [answer on StackOverflow](http://stackoverflow.com/questions/31179211/use-ionic-or-cordova/31180666):